 Heather combines her frontline experience as a case manager and counsellor with her background in politics, policy development, project management and information technology to provide clients with exceptional real-world advice and support.
 Serving vulnerable people is Heather’s forté, which is why she is a great fit for the Public Progress team.
 She has worked in youth diversion, family violence, mental health and addictions counselling, and sexual violence counselling.
-Based in Kingston, Ontario, but originally from Prince Edward island, Heather has recently completed her Masters in Education, complementing her undergraduate degrees in psychology and English.
+Based in Kingston, Ontario, but originally from Prince Edward island, Heather has recently completed her Masters in Education, complementing her undergraduate degrees in psychology and English, and is now a PhD candidate at Queen's University's Faculty of Education.

 Jason Neepin has been active in housing, economic development and cultural training for over twenty years, working in government, and the corporate and community sectors.
 He brings a range of experience to his role as an Associate with Public Progress, assisting clients to achieve their housing and community development priorities.